What happens when a master node goes down

 Peers continue to send heartbeats indefinitely, so that, when the master comes back up, they will be able to detect it and reconnect.

 When the master comes back up, it waits for a quiet period of 60 seconds, so that all peers have an opportunity to re-register with it.
 Once the quiet period ends, the master has a complete view of the state of the cluster, including the state of peer nodes and buckets.
 Assuming that at least the replication factor number of peers have registered with it, the master will initiate any necessary bucket-fixing activities to ensure that the cluster is valid and complete.
-In addition, it will update the generation ID as needed.
+In addition, it will rebalance the cluster and update the generation ID as needed.

 After the 60 second quiet period is over, you can view the master dashboard for accurate information on the status of the cluster.